morantaf/account-managament/README.md

       http://localhost:8080/swagger-ui/index.html

+Use your favorite API testing tool to make the calls to the API

 ## Tests

 All the tests are located in the folder /src/test/java, you can run them using your favorite IDE